Loading...

 How to consume Special K Cereal without glucose spikes

-Include a source of protein with your cereal, such as a boiled egg, Greek yogurt, or a handful of nuts like almonds or walnuts, to help slow down the absorption of sugar into your bloodstream.
+Add a source of protein to your meal, such as a boiled egg or Greek yogurt.
+Protein can help slow down the digestion and absorption of carbohydrates.

 healthspan-mbl